A version of this article was originally published in Training Magazine.

 A number of studies in the 1970s demonstrated that visuals can aid incomprehension.
 In the 80s and 90s research continued to show that visuals can help learners better memorize and recall material, and they can also arouse attention and enhance motivation.

 This means it is important for you to visualize the concepts that are more difficult to understand as well as the ones that you want to make sure learners remember.
-These concepts can be visualized in graphics like flowcharts, timelines, diagrams, mind maps, graphs, or process infographics, like the one below.
+These concepts can be visualized in graphics like flowcharts, timelines, diagrams, mind maps, graphs, or process infographics, like the one pager below.

 In more recent years, researchers have said that infographics (short for informational graphics) can be invaluable for sharing complex content in a way that is highly accessible.
-Infographics are great for training and development and can be used, for example, in internal reports, presentations, training handouts, and job aids.
+Infographics are great for training and development and can be used, for example, in internal reports, presentations, training plans, and job aids.

 2. Special care must be taken, especially when visuals are used for learning purposes.